-Chinese people of all ages (especially children) actively participate in solving riddles written on lanterns or on slips of paper attached to lanterns during Mid-Autumn Festival.
+Chinese people of all ages (especially children) actively participate in solving riddles written on lanterns or on slips of paper attached to lanterns during the Mid-Autumn Festival.
 People must guess the answer by pondering the multiple meanings of the words and phrases that make up the riddle.
 Sometimes, a hint may be provided when people fail to figure out the answer, such as to indicate whether the answer is a person, place, thing, or reasoning.
-The answer often contains fortune and delivers a good wish to people.
+The answer often contains a fortune and delivers good wishes to everyone.
 The classic riddles refer to Chinese characters, idioms, historical figures, literary references, or names of cities and other locations in China.
-Currently, the residential community in China organizes lantern riddles activities during Mid-Autumn Festival and rewards include daily necessities such as shampoo, tissues or snacks.
-Schools and educational institutions also hold the same game during the festival in a bid to relieve students’ pressure.
+Currently, residential communities in China organize lantern riddle activities during the Mid-Autumn Festival and rewards include daily necessities such as shampoo, tissues, or snacks.
+Schools and educational institutions also have the same game during the festival in a bid to relieve the students’ stress.

 Barbecue in Taiwan

-In Taiwan, the celebration of the Mid-autumn Festival is completely different from the mainland and Hong Kong.
+In Taiwan, the celebration of Mid-Autumn Festival is completely different from the mainland and Hong Kong.
 Every family usually has a barbecue at open-air places like patios or just go to barbecue restaurants.
 This custom derives from a commercial advertisement of soy sauce.
-In the mid-1980s, a soy sauce company called Wan Ja Shan launched a barbecue sauce commercial with the slogan, “the aroma of barbecue from a family permeates to thousands of households,” which became widely known.
-Shortly after the barbecue celebration became hit in Taiwan, many other barbecue related brands came out to compete.
-So get ready to surround yourself with savory hunks of meat, aromatic aromas and sizzling steaks in Taiwan.
+In the mid-1980s, a soy sauce company called Wan Ja Shan launched a barbecue sauce commercial with the slogan, “The aroma of barbecue from a family permeates to thousands of households,” which became widely known.
+Shortly after that, barbecue celebrations became a hit in Taiwan and many other barbecue related brands came out to compete.
+So get ready to surround yourself with savory hunks of meat, aromatic aromas and sizzling steaks if you’re celebrating Mid-Autumn Festival in Taiwan.

 China’s second Valentine’s Day

-In the ancient times, there was a God in China called “the old man in the moon,” who was kind of a matchmaker.
+During ancient times, there was a god in China called “the old man in the moon,” who was kind of a matchmaker.
 On this full moon night, singles pray for true love and marriage by going to matchmaker temples to worship him and pray for themselves.
-Meanwhile, married couples spend time with their lovers and enjoy a romantic time together.
+Meanwhile, couples would spend time with their partners or spouses and enjoy a romantic time together.

 Pomelo rinds on the heads

 The eighth lunar month is also the season for pomelo fruit.
-The superstitious saying goes that if you put pomelo rinds on your head, the fairy Chang Er who lives on the moon will see it from the moon and answer prayers for pregnancy.
+A superstitious says that if you put pomelo rinds on your head, the fairy Chang Er who lives on the moon will see it from the moon and answer prayers for pregnancy.
 The reason is that the pronunciation in Chinese of “pomelo” sounds similar to having a son.